Burial Costs in Georgia (2026)

 Embalming$690$500 – $1,500

-Burial Options in Georgia
+Burial Options and Average Funeral Cost in Georgia

 Save on Caskets: Under the FTC Funeral Rule, you have the right to purchase a casket from any retailer and the funeral home must accept it without charging a handling fee.
 Third-party retailers and online stores often offer caskets for 50-70% less than funeral homes.